Measures of net effects in signed social and ecological networks: Measures of net effects in signed weighted directed networks

-is classical PageRank centrality with ``teleportation parameter'' $\alpha$ and uniform ``teleportation distribution vector'' $\frac{1}{n} \, \mathbf{1}$ (see \cite{gleich2015} for details).
-On the other hand, if the network is unsigned (but possibly weighted), and all $d_j^{\mathrm{out}}$ are positive, then
+is, up to a factor $(1 - \alpha) / n$, the classical \textbf{PageRank centrality} vector with <<teleportation parameter>> $\alpha$ and uniform <<teleportation distribution vector>> $\frac{1}{n} \, \mathbf{1}$ (see \cite{gleich2015} for details).
+Therefore, incoming plus one net effects with respect to $\alpha \mathbf{A} \mathbf{D}^{-1}$ can be interpreted as a generalization of PageRank centrality to signed weighted directed networks.